rahulor/svm-geom/README.md

-clf.support_          # indices of the support vectors in X clf.width_            # width of the margin clf.message           # string message indicating success or failure of the computation.
+clf.support_          # indices of the support vectors in X clf.width_            # width of the margin clf.message           # string message indicating success or failure of the computation. clf.success           # bool (True or False) indicating success or failure of the computation.
 ```

 [Sample output](sample_output.md)